Curriculum Vitae

 • Milk Quality Prediction (scikit-learn, predictive modeling)

-OutcomeCapstone delivered a deployable PHQ-9 prediction model for GreenspaceHealth from 140K+ EHR records.
-Course projects (Lung Disease Classifier, Diabetes Prediction, Milk Quality Prediction) became standalone case studies.
+OutcomeCapstone shipped a deployable PHQ-9 prediction model for GreenspaceHealth from 140K+ EHR records; course projects became standalone case studies.

 Master of Science in Biochemistry